21centuryweather/UM_summary_docs/code.md

 - Additionally, a shared memory parallelisation is available based on OpenMP compiler directive technology.
 This works underneath the parallel decomposition layer with each processor being able to utilise a number of threads to share the work available.
 This is done by subdivision of independent iterations of the most costly loops.
 - Running the UM on a parallel computer requires attention to the following inputs:
     - The ”job submission” method and resource ”directives” required.
 This is currently set up in the Rose suite.rc files.
     - The number of processors in the North-South / East-West directions.
-Some experimentation may be re- quired to find the arrangement giving optimum performance.
+Some experimentation may be required to find the arrangement giving optimum performance.
 It is typical (although not universally the case) for a decomposition with smaller numbers of processors in the East-West direction than in the North-South direction to give best performance.
 The atmosphere model is restricted in the possible decompositions in that (for efficient communications over the poles) the number of processors in the East-West direction has to be either one, or an even number.
     - The number of OpenMP threads.
 Most model configurations work best with 1 or 2 threads currently, but this will depend on your computer architecture and more may be useful in some circumstances.
 - The following tweaks can improve runtime:
     - Disabling timer facility.